Masters betting odds: Who the golf experts are tipping for 2023 glory

 The best golfers in the world have descended on a famous patch of Augusta countryside ahead of what appears set to be a fascinating edition of The Masters.

-A fantastic start to the PGA Tour year has teed up a mightily intriguing first major of the year, with Scottie Scheffler, Jon Rahm and Rory McIlroy all in good form and likely to contend.
+A fantastic start to the PGA Tour year has teed up a mightily intriguing first major of the year, with Jon Rahm, Viktor Hovland and Brooks Koepka showing good form on day one to share the lead.

 Jordan Spieth and Jason Day have also looked back to somewhere near their best in recent weeks and know what it takes to challenge around Augusta.